jacobpatterson1549/selene-bananas/README.md

 ### Make

 The [Makefile](Makefile) runs the application locally.
 This requires Go and a Postgres database to be installed.
+[Node](https://github.com/nodejs) is needed to run WebAssembly tests.
 Run `make serve` to build and run the application.

 ### Docker